mathfnz/mathfnz/README.md

 # 💫 About Me:
-I am currently developing my skills in data engineering, focusing on Python, Git, GitHub, and the Google Cloud Platform (GCP).
+I am currently developing my skills in data engineering, focusing on Python, Git, GitHub, and Azure Plataform (Certificated).
 Prior to this, I spent two years at a CRM consultancy working as a Salesforce Analyst, where I gained hands-on experience with Marketing Cloud and Data Cloud.

 matheus.fnds20@gmail.com